-As Studio Creative Play Inc. extends its mission to offer peace, equity, and justice to many more learnings centers, this fall Khahtee begins in her role of Executive Director of SCP, launching the formal structure for SCP's new altruistic project, Peace and Equity in Education - Fall 2020.
-Khahtee can also be found spending fun times with her beloved eleven-year-old son and five-year-old daughter, adventuring in all that the world has to offer.
+As Studio Creative Play Inc. extends its mission to offer peace, equity, and justice to many more learning centers, this fall Khahtee begins in her role of Executive Director of SCP, launching the formal structure for SCP's new altruistic project, Peace and Equity in Education - Fall 2020.
+Khahtee can also be found spending fun times with her beloved thirteen-year-old son and seven-year-old daughter, adventuring in all that the world has to offer.

-ROBIN PICKERING’s role as the Director of Programming and Venni Studio Supervisor gives her the opportunity to deepen her relationship with all things Studio and Roberts Field and to serve the Studio-RFS community, including families, children, and staff, on a daily basis.
-As a new addition to her current role, as the Venni Studio Supervisor, she looks forward to greater levels of connection and presence in the classrooms and strongly supporting the teachers logistically and philosophically in their fulfillment of the holistic mission of Studio.
+ROBIN PICKERING’s role as the Director of Programming gives her the opportunity to deepen her relationship with all things Studio and Roberts Field and to serve the community, including families, children, and staff, on a daily basis.

 She has been an active leader for Studio Creative Play in various capacities for over ten years, from editing content for the Studio Creative Play website, to helping produce educational videos and managing other large development projects.
 Over this decade plus of time, Robin’s work with SCP has also extended to global ports, such as traveling to Iceland and Mexico to further share Studio’s mission and curriculum with other schools, organizations, and communities, and to build ongoing partnerships with these groups.